 Table 5.
-Major Constrains on Fish Farming
+Major Constraints on Fish Farming

 4. SUMMARY

-The study was designed to assess the livelihood diversification strategies of artisanal fisherfolks in the riverine area of Ondo state.
+The study was designed to assess the livelihood diversification strategies of artisanal fisherfolk in the riverine area of Ondo state.
 The study specifically describe the socio-economic characteristics of the respondents; determine the profitability of fish production in the study area; identify diversification strategy adopted by artisanal fisherfolks in the study area; examine factors that determine fisherfolks choice of livelihood diversification strategy in the study area; determine the impact of livelihood diversification strategy adopted on the fisherfolks welfare and describe the constraints of artisanal fish farming in the study area.
 Cross-sectional data was used for this study.
-Primary data was collected through administration of a well-structured questionnaire on the sampled fisherfolks.
-Multistage sampling procedure was employed to select 200 respondents for the study.
-The analytical tools employed were; descriptive statistics, propensity score matching.
+Primary data was collected through administration of a well-structured questionnaire on the sampled fisherfolk.
+A multistage sampling procedure was employed to select 200 respondents for the study.
+The analytical tools employed were: descriptive statistics, propensity score matching.
 Net profit analysis and multinomial logit model.
-The result of the analysis of the socio-economic characteristics revealed that the respondents had mean ages of 46.99.
-Majority (44.0%) of the respondents were observed to be between 41 and 50 years. majority of fishfolks in this area are male (97.5%) with high education and were married.
-Findings shows that level of education in the study area was high with over (45%) of the respondents having secondary education.
-More than (73%) of the farmers practice full time farming and the average income of artisanal fisherfolks in the study area is about (₦900000 ₦1,199,999) for majority (43.3%).
-Many of the respondents (60%) have at least two fishing gears and majority (43%) has close to 21-30 years experience in fishing business.
-The result reveals that fuel has the highest running cost with (76.20%), follow by Cost of labor (12.36%) and feeding at (12.36%).
+The result of the analysis of the socio-economic characteristics revealed that the respondents had a mean age of 46.99.
+The majority (44.0%) of the respondents were between 41 and 50 years.
+The majority of fishfolk in this area were male (97.5%) with high education and were married.
+Findings show that levels of education in the study area was high with over (45%) of the respondents having secondary education.
+More than 73% of the farmers practiced full-time farming and the average income of artisanal fisherfolk in the study area was about (₦900000 ₦1,199,999) for the majority (43.3%).
+Many of the respondents (60%) have at least two fishing gears and majority (43%) had close to 21-30 years of experience in fishing business.
+The result reveals that fuel has the highest running cost with (76.20%), follow by the cost t of labor (12.36%) and feeding at (12.36%).
 The net profit analysis shows that artisanal fisherfolks are profitable in the study area as average fisherfolk makes (N 168,863.00.) in a month.
-Also, the result of descriptive statistics of diversification strategy shows that most of the fisherfolks that diversify prefer poultry business with poultry accounting for (37.5%) of the total respondents, the next diversification goes to cultivation at (35.0%) . about (17.5%), of the respondents choose trading as method of diversification while (10%) pick government job as a method of their own diversification.
-Result further shows the factors that determine diversification using multinomial logit model.
-From the analysis age of fisherfolks, years of fishing, number of gears, belonging to cooperative society, monthly income, and level of education are significant factors affecting the ability of artisanal fisherfolk to diversify in the study area.
+Also, the result of descriptive statistics of diversification strategy shows that most of the fisherfolks that diversify prefer poultry business, with poultry accounting for (37.5%) of the total respondents, the next diversification goes to cultivation at (35.0%) . about (17.5%), of the respondents choose trading as method of diversification while (10%) pick a government job as a method of their own diversification.
+The result further shows the factors that determine diversification using the multinomial logit model.
+From the analysis the age of fisherfolk, years of fishing, number of gears, belonging to a cooperative society, monthly income, and level of education are significant factors affecting the ability of artisanal fisherfolk to diversify in the study area.
 These factors were significant at 1%, 5% and 10% when tested.
-The impact of diversification on fisherfolk welfare is seen in the ability of those that diversify to have a car, marry more wives, send their children to school and spend more on feeding.
-Those that did not diversify (that is, those that only take artisanal fishing as their only job) appear to have the capacity to own a land ahead of those who diversify.
-The major constraints encountered by fisherfolksin the study area are: Flood and erosion, unavailability of loan, inadequate government assistance, government interference, lack of recognition in decision making and implementation, modern preservation and lack of electricity.
+The impact of diversification on fisherfolk welfare is seen in the ability of those who diversify to have a car, marry more wives, send their children to school and spend more on feeding.
+Those who did not diversify (that is, those who only take artisanal fishing as their only job) appear to have the capacity to own land ahead of those who diversify.
+The major constraints encountered by fisherfolk in the study area are: Flood and erosion, unavailability of loans, inadequate government assistance, government interference, lack of recognition in decision-making and implementation, modern preservation and lack of electricity.

 4.1.
 CONCLUSION